Photosynq/PhotosynQ-Documentation/docs/macros/coding-and-functions.md

 + Make sure that the code is fast and efficient.
 + Output only what is really necessary to not overwhelm others who will use your macro based analysis.

-::: warning
+::: warning Note
-**Note:** Try to make your code efficient, since can be used to evaluate several thousand measurements in a row.
+Try to make your code efficient, since can be used to evaluate several thousand measurements in a row.
 :::

 ## Code Structure